Patient story

 “A hip replacement shouldn’t stop you from trying Walking Football.
 Most of the players are in their 50s, 60s and 70s (like me) and it’s a good way of keeping fit and active whilst protecting your health and joints.
 I used to play a lot of football when I was younger and coached youth teams but I can’t run like I used to and don’t want to risk injury with hard tackles.
 In fact, there is no tackling in walking football at all – the rules are a bit different to traditional football – which is better for me after my hip replacements.

 “Since my most recent hip replacement at Practice Plus Group Hospital, Shepton Mallet, I’ve not been back to training yet.
-So far I have only been practicing kicking a ball in my garden, but my hip has been fine so far.
+So far I have only been practising kicking a ball in my garden, but my hip has been fine so far.
 I’m thinking of looking into refereeing this season too as then I’d have even less risk to my new hip.
 Walking Football is great for any age and it’s wonderful to have such a nice group of people to train and socialise with.”

 Share